PartyDAO/party-protocol/docs/governance.md

 - `Invalid`: The proposal does not exist.
 - `Voting`: The proposal has been proposed (via `propose()`), has not been vetoed by a party host, and is within the voting window.
 Members can vote on the proposal and party hosts can veto the proposal.
-- `Defeated`: The proposal has either exceeded its voting window without reaching `passThresholdBps` of votes or was vetoed by a party host.
+- `Defeated`: The proposal has either exceeded its voting window without reaching `passThresholdBps` of votes, passing `quorumVotingPower`, or was vetoed by a party host.
-- `Passed`: The proposal reached at least `passThresholdBps` of votes but is still waiting for `executionDelay` to pass before it can be executed.
-Members can continue to vote on the proposal and party hosts can veto at this time.
+- `Passed`: The proposal reached at least `passThresholdBps` of votes and met quorum.
+It can now be executed.
+The party hosts can still veto at this time.
-- `Ready`: Same as `Passed` but now `executionDelay` has been satisfied or the proposal passed unanimously.
-Any member may execute the proposal via `execute()`, unless `maxExecutableTime` has arrived.
 - `InProgress`: The proposal has been executed at least once but has further steps to complete so it needs to be executed again.
 No other proposals may be executed while a proposal is in the `InProgress` status, and therefore only a single proposal may ever be in the `InProgress` status.
 No voting or vetoing of an `InProgress` proposal is allowed, however it may be forcibly cancelled via `cancel()` if the `cancelDelay` has arrived.
 - `Complete`: The proposal was executed and completed all its steps.
 No voting or vetoing can occur and it cannot be cancelled nor executed again.
 - `Cancelled`: The proposal was executed at least once but did not complete before `cancelDelay` seconds passed since the first execute and was forcibly cancelled.